OpenFn/kit/packages/cli/README.md

 ## Advanced Usage

-The CLI has a number of commands (the first argument after openfn)
+The CLI has a number of commands (the first argument after `openfn`):

 - execute - run a job
-- compile - compile a job to a .js file
+- compile - compile a job to a .js file (prints to stdout by default)
 - docs - show documentation for an adaptor function
 - repo - manage the repo of installed modules
 - docgen - generate JSON documentation for an adaptor based on its typescript

+For example, `openfn compile job.js -a common` will compile the code at `job.js` with the common adaptor.

 If no command is specified, execute will run.